Compliance FAQs

 Where can I find a list of eligible surplus lines insurers?

-To view the surplus lines companies that are eligible to do business in Florida, please visit our Eligible Insurers page.
+To view the surplus lines companies eligible to do business in the State of Florida, please visit our Eligible Insurers page.

 What coverage codes does the EMPA surcharge apply to?